 We talk a bit more and it’s clear by the tightness in Lloyd’s voice that these days without friends and media has taken its toll on his peer-oriented teen heart.
 “I can’t go to bed another night at 8:30,” he almost whimpers.
 We all exhale.
 It’s been a demanding week.

 Aidan takes this lightening of the energy as a sign he can shift our attention.
 He wants to read a poem from his school collection and wants us to guess the student author.
-The first one is about war and to my surprise; it’s Lloyd’s.
+The first one is about war and to my surprise, his brother wrote it.

 Until a few moments later.
 From my kitchen sink where I wash the breakfast dishes in an inch of precious water, I can see my boys waiting for the bus at the bottom of the road and my anger melts.

 I remember that today is the opening game of the basketball season for Lloyd.
-In fact, it’s the first thing he said to me when I woke him up this morning “I don’t think I can remember all the plays,” he told me.
-And I just rushed him along.
+In fact, it’s the first thing he said to me when I woke him up this morning “I don’t think I can remember all the plays,” he told me while I just rushed him along.

 With soapy hands, I run to the door at the last minute to yell down, “Have a good game, Lloyd!”
 But the bus drowns out my voice.

-To read other posts on the dramatic 2008 Ice Storm, click below:
+To read other posts from the dramatic Ice Storm, click below: